henryaj/buildgrid/docs/source/using_bazel.rst

 This defines a single ``main`` server instance implementing a ``ContentAddressableStorage`` (CAS) + ``ByteStream`` service together with an ``Execution`` + ``ActionCache`` service, both using the same in-memory storage.
-You can then start the BuildGrid server deamon using that configuration by
+You can then start the BuildGrid server daemon using that configuration by
 running:

 .. code-block:: sh